Chocolate-Dipped Almond Biscotti

 - 2 cups all-purpose flour

-- Preheat the oven to 350 degrees F, and line a large baking sheet with parchment paper or silicone mats.
+- Preheat oven to 350 degrees F. Line a large baking sheet with parchment paper or silicone mats.

-- Combine 1/2 cup almonds and 1 tbsp. sugar in the bowl of a food processor fitted with the steel blade.
-Mix until almonds are finely ground.
-Add the flour, baking powder, and salt, and pulse several times to combine.
+- Combine 1/2 cup of the almonds and 1 tablespoon of the sugar in the bowl of a food processor fitted with the steel blade.
+Process until the almonds are finely ground, then add the flour, baking powder, and salt.
+Pulse several times to combine.

 - In the bowl of an electric mixer fitted with the paddle attachment, combine the eggs, vanilla, and remaining 3/4 cup sugar.
-Blend on high speed until mixture is thick and fluffy, about 3 minutes.
+Blend on high speed until the mixture is thick and fluffy, about 3 minutes.
 Add the flour mixture, and mix on low just until incorporated.
-Stir in the remaining 1 1/2 cups whole almonds by hand.
+The dough will be very thick and sticky.
+Stir in the remaining 1 and 1/2 cups whole almonds by hand.

-- Lower the oven temperature to 325 degrees F. Return the sliced cookies to the baking sheet, and bake until golden and crisp, about 20 minutes.
-Test for doneness by pressing lightly on a cookie with your finger or a spoon; it should be crisp and firm.
-Remove from oven and let cookies cool on wire racks.
+- Lower the oven temperature to 325 degrees F. Return the sliced cookies to the baking sheet, with one of the cut sides down, and bake for another 20 minutes, until golden and crisp.
+Test for doneness by pressing lightly on a cookie with your finger or a spoon; it should be firm.
+Remove from oven and cool cookies on wire racks.

-- If desired, melt chocolate in a wide bowl in 30-second bursts in the microwave at 50% power, stirring in between, until smooth.
-Dip the bottom of each biscotti into the chocolate, and smooth with an offset spatula.
-Place the dipped biscotti, cut flat side down, on a sheet of parchment or wax paper until chocolate sets, about 20 minutes.
-Cookies will keep well in an airtight container at room temperature for at least a week.
+- Place chocolate in a wide, shallow bowl and microwave in 30-second bursts at 50% power, stirring in between each burst, until smooth.
+Dip the bottom of each biscotti into the chocolate, smooth with a knife or offset spatula, and place on a sheet of parchment or wax paper.
+Sprinkle with chopped almonds right away, if desired.
+Let rest until the chocolate sets, about 20 minutes.
+Enjoy!

 - Storage: Biscotti keep well in an airtight container at room temperature for up to 2 weeks.